 Because we borrow money to make investments, our net investment income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest these funds.
-In periods of declining interest rates, our cost of funds would decrease, which may reduce our net investment income.
+On June 30, 2009 our floating-rate assets and liabilities were closely matched.
+In periods of declining interest rates, our cost of funds would decrease, but our net investment income may also decrease.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.